fidelity/classitransformers/README.md

 * `classitransformers.report` - Used for reporting performance metrics. (precision, recall, F1, confusion matric)
 * `classitransformers.configs` - Used for initializing the hyperparameters of the language models.
 Also checkas and creates the necessary directories.
 * `classitransformers.downloader` - Used for downloading any of the 5 language models.
+* `classitransformers.inference` - Used for inferencing in production, Only requires fine-tuned model directory and few hyperparameters.

 ## Qucik Start